Jessica-Lynn3/National-Parks-and-Lakes-WebApp/README.md

 ![Homepage-Carousel-Image-3](/static/images/Homepage-3.png)

-#### 	This app was built to provide National Park enthusiasts with a means to customize their next adventure based upon their needs, whether it be finding pet-friendly places, activities with no reservations required, or having access to specific accessibility information for activities where available.
+#### This app was built to provide National Park enthusiasts with a means to customize their next adventure based upon their needs, whether it be finding pet-friendly places, activities with no reservations required, or having access to specific accessibility information for activities where available.

-#### 	2.0 plans are in progress.
-These will be implemented prior to deployment and include providing more options by working with the National Park Service API and the DOM, and installing the Google Maps API and it’s Places Library for users to further customize their next adventure.
+#### 2.0 plans are in progress.
+These will be implemented prior to deployment and include: providing more options by working with the National Park Service API and the DOM, and installing the Google Maps API and it’s Places Library for users to further customize their next adventure.

 ## Table of Contents